 001- xx.3.5.4 When the status of a Coordinated Request is set to CR_ACCEPTED or CR_COUNTEROFFER and CAPACITY_GRANTED is equal to the value of CAPACITY_REQUESTED, the Transmission Customer or Network Customer shall reflect that full service was granted to the request in each of the other Coordinated Requests in the Coordinated Group.

-001- xx.3.6 Upon notification that all Coordinated Requests in the Coordinated Group have been acted on by each of the respective Transmission Providers and are no longer “PENDING”, the Transmission Provider shall establish the customer confirmation time limit in accordance with Business Practice Standard WEQ-001.4.13
+001- xx.3.6 Upon notification that all Coordinated Requests in the Coordinated Group have been acted on by each of the respective Transmission Providers and are no longer “PENDING”, the Transmission Provider shall establish the customer confirmation time limit in accordance with Business Practice Standard WEQ-001-4.13.

 001- xx.3.7 The Transmission Customer or Network Customer may change the status from CR_ACCEPTED or CR_COUNTEROFFER to CONFIRMED prior to knowing the final outcome of all Coordinated Requests in a Coordinated Group.
 Once a Coordinated Request is set to CONFIRMED, no subsequent adjustment in capacity shall be permitted.